Ukraine war: Germans fear the end of prosperity | DW | 27.06.2022

 The food staples — cooking oil, flour, meat, milk, and eggs — are all up by high double digits.
 In all, food costs may be €250 ($263) more per person this year, according to a study by Allianz Trade, an insurer.

-The added burden is heavier on those who, as is, struggle to make ends meet.
+The added burden is heavier on those who already struggle to make ends meet.
 More than 560,000 retirees in Germany need a government top-up because their pensions are too low to get them over the poverty line.
 Rising food and energy costs take an even bigger bite out of their already smaller pie.

 Only 42% of people in Germany own their homes.
 Inflation has further dashed hopes of homeownership, as central banks rush to raise interest rates in an effort to rein in prices.